zinchenkoartem/coding-challenge-backend/README.md

 As an application reviewer at BP ACCELERATOR Inc.,

-- [ ] I want to see all applications in a database
+- [ ] I want to see an overview of all applications in the database
-- [ ] I want the database to contain a PDF document for each applicant, that lists the data provided from the applicant
 - [ ] I want that when new data for an e-mail address is provided, all old data is automatically deleted
+- [ ] I want to easily generate and download a PDF document, that lists the data provided from the applicant
+  - [ ] the PDF contains the GitHub profile image of the applicant ([API]([url](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api)))

 ## Your Mission